Management Liability Insurance - Australian market

-Increased regulation has also heightened the operating risk for businesses of all sizes.
-Management Liability insurance is one way businesses can help protect themselves against ‘unwelcome surprises’.
+Increased regulation from both state and federal authorities has heightened the operating risk for businesses of all sizes.
+Management Liability insurance cover is a way that businesses can help protect themselves from unfortunate incidents and reduce financial loss.

 - Employment Practices Liability

 Company Liability covers the wrongful acts of the company, not just of directors, officers and employees.
-It’s a way of covering defence costs and settlements in respect to third party, and defends against pollution and occupational health and safety proceedings.
-May also includes Fidelity, Internet Liability and Tax Audit cover.
+It’s a way of covering defence costs and settlements to third parties, and defends against pollution and occupational health and safety proceedings.
+Coverage can also include tax audit.

-Employment Practices Liability insurance is a common insurance that provides protection to a company, it’s directors and management for employment exposures.
+Employment Practices Liability insurance is a common insurance that provides protection for employment exposures.

 This coverage is gaining traction in today’s market due to allegations made by employees, or third parties, that involve discrimination or harassment towards that person.
 Even if the allegations are proven unfounded, they can tie up management time, and also cause considerable angst to the alleged party even if proven innocent.

 Covers the direct result of an act or series of related acts of fraud or dishonesty committed by an employee with the intent to cause the company a loss and obtain financial benefit.
 With agreement from insurers, coverage can be extended for what is termed Social Engineering.

 Statutory Liability insurance is designed to protect the insured company and its directors, officers or employees from loss incurred because of a wrongful breach of statute.

 The cover provided will include any statutory fines or penalties and the defence costs incurred defending a claim which alleges a breach of legislation.